This won’t be a literary masterpiece as I have just sat down and got the words out as they flow, so apologies for my lack of proofing!

 She also had a sense of humour, I remember going to catch her in from the field when she was a teenager and she started walking off, I could tell that she wasn’t being naughty, she had obviously seen another horse being a sod to catch and thought she’d see what the fuss was about.
 I remember humouring her and chasing her around the field as she had her ears pricked thinking it was a great game for about 15 minutes, then I simply said to her ‘right Pig that’s enough of that game, lets go’ and she just walked up to me and I put her head collar on.

-3 years ago on 6th October Pig was diagnosed with Cushings, I noticed that she seemed a little ‘footy’ (which now I know was a bout of very mild laminitis) and thought she had bruised her sole, then she became really withdrawn and her energy levels dropped off, in the space of a week she had dramatically changed so I got her tested for Cushings.
+On 6th October 2016 Pig was diagnosed with Cushings, I noticed that she seemed a little ‘footy’ (which now I know was a bout of very mild laminitis) and thought she had bruised her sole, then she became really withdrawn and her energy levels dropped off, in the space of a week she had dramatically changed so I got her tested for Cushings.
 When I got the results back confirming that Pig had Cushings I was relieved!
 I was so worried about the changes in her and just wanted to know how to fix it, I knew if it wasn’t Cushings I’d have to spend time looking in to what else it could be and didn’t want to leave her feeling so bad, while I tried to find an answer.
 I had looked into the treatment for Cushings while her bloods were being tested, I researched in to the best way to manage a horse with Cushings and decided to start her on Prascend.
 I joined the Facebook Cushings group and found that while Prascend seemed to be a miracle pill for many it had drawbacks - mainly it seemed with getting horses to eat the pill!
 We were so lucky, Pig ate the pill out of my hand and the improvement in her was amazing.

 Accepting she wouldn’t always be there.